FeernandoOFF/DebugMenu/README.md

 **Adding DataStore Module**

-Just add the `DataStoreModule` class to your list of Modules, and pass the list of DataStores and you're good to go.
+Just add the `DataStoreModule` class to your list of Modules, and pass the list of DataStores and, you're good to go.
 The UI Will automatically generate the UI for every entry.

 ```kotlin